CSE12-F20-Assignments/cse12-fa20-pa7-Trees-starter/README.md

 Respond to the following prompts in *Programming Assignment 7 - questions*:

 1. Find a different example for the text file (you may use one from PA6 or find your own).
 What are some observations about the frequencies from this file that you found interesting?
-2. Describe what the base case would be for a BST, specifically, what does the tree look like?
+2. Describe what the best case would be for a BST, specifically, what does the tree look like?
 How is this the best case?
 What methods benefit from the best case scenario?
 3. Speculate – would doing a frequency count with the `MyHashMap` in PA6 be faster or slower than with the `BSTMap`.
 Why?
 4. Justify the runtime bounds (worst case) for the methods you wrote in `BST`.